detekt/detekt/website/versioned_docs/version-1.21.0/rules/formatting.md

 See the [config.yml](https://github.com/detekt/detekt/blob/main/detekt-formatting/src/main/resources/config/config.yml)
 file for all `detekt-formatting` configuration options and their default values.

-To enable\disable rule add `formatting:` section (from the above config file) to your custom detekt config file.
+To enable\disable a rule add the `formatting:` section (from the above config file) to your custom detekt config file.

 ### AnnotationOnSeparateLine